spatie/laravel-event-sourcing/docs/advanced-usage/preparing-events.md

 weight: 1
 ---

-The package will listen for events that implement the `\Spatie\EventProjector\ShouldBeStored` interface.
+The package will listen for events that implement the `\Spatie\EventSourcing\ShouldBeStored` interface.
 This is an empty interface that simply signals to the package that the event should be stored.

 You can quickly create an event that implements `ShouldBeStored` by running this artisan command: